MicrosoftDocs/sdk-api/sdk-api-src/content/iketypes/ns-iketypes-ikeext_policy0.md

 Array of main mode proposals.

-See <a href="https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_proposal0_">IKEEXT_PROPOSAL0</a> for more information.
+See [IKEEXT_PROPOSAL0](https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_proposal0)a> for more information.

 ### -field flags